 If you wish to have your child baptized at St. Anthony’s Catholic Church, please contact the parish office by phone at 517-437-3305 or by email at firstname.lastname@example.org to register your child and receive more information about baptism requirements and dates.

-If you have never been baptized and are interested in doing so, attend one of our RCIA classes or email Amy Miller at email@example.com.
+If you have never been baptized and are interested in doing so, attend one of our RCIA classes or email our office staff at email@example.com.